 You can swap out just the modem or just the router if something stops working or you want better performance.
 Whereas if you owned a modem router combo unit, upgrading means replacing everything at once.

-Renting combos from an ISP often comes with free replacement if something breaks.
-But again, it involves swapping the entire device.
+Renting combos from an ISP often comes with free replacement if something breaks, and many providers now swap gateways when you change speeds/tiers, which can be convenient.

 So for more flexibility in upgrading specific elements of your network gear, go for standalone.